Open post

 running snowshoes

-Get eye-to-eye with nature during the winter in Colorado in a pair of go-anywhere showshoes.
+Get eye-to-eye with nature this winter in Colorado, try snowshoeing!
+They access any place with ample snow that has trails, or make your own trail.
 Walk (or run for a full-body cardio workout) through quiet forests and experience the solitude of this solo or group activity.
 Guided snowshoe tours are available at many resorts.
-Half-day and full-day trips are offered and snowshoe rentals often come with poles and trail maps.
+Half-day and full-day trips are offered, and snowshoe rentals often come with poles and trail maps.
 Some resorts offer full-moon or starlight snowshoe tours throughout the season.
 View more tips in our Snowshoeing in Colorado guide.

 Get ready to Snowshoe